agn453/Supnik-simh/README.md

 This repository contains my updates to re-instate build capabilities under OpenVMS on VAX, Alpha, IA64 and x86_64.

+I've also added a modification to the PDP11 simulator to correct MASSBUS controller clear vs rhwc register (as announced on the SIMH mailing list by Bob Supnik on Aug 1, 2025) - affecting sim/PDP11/pdp11_rh.c).

 Ethernet support via Pcap-VMS is currently available for OpenVMS Alpha and IA64 only for the PDP11, VAX and VAX780 simulators.